-They’re not for stabbing unfriendly skiers or snowboarders.
+They’re not for poking unfriendly skiers or snowboarders.
 Ski poles help skiers keep their balance and help initiate turns on the slopes.
-They’re also great for cleaning the snow off your boot soles and pointing out hot skiers from a distance.
+They’re also great for cleaning the snow off your boot soles and pointing out impressive skiers from a distance.

 YOUR RESPONSIBILITY CODE

 - Always stay in control, and be able to stop or avoid other people or objects.